jfcross4/advanced_stats/spaceship_titanic_day_1.md

 ```

 **Question 1**
-Is there a relationship between amount spend on room service and being transported?
+Is there a relationship between amount spent on room service and being transported?

 # Logistic Regression